Prescriptions

 It is an offence for any person to alter a written prescription unless authorized to do so by the prescriber.

-A written prescription for a veterinary medicine must include the following information:
+A valid veterinary prescription in Great Britain must include the following information:

-- Name and amount of the product prescribed
+• The name and amount of the prescribed product

 Written prescriptions for POM-V or POM-VPS medicines: